dgraph-io/dgraph/CONTRIBUTING.md

 ### Part-Time Contributors

-Anyone can become a part-time contributor and help out on implementing polkadot client.
+Anyone can become a part-time contributor and help out on implementing Go-pre.
 Contributions can be made in the following ways:

--   Engaging in Gitter conversations, asking the questions on how to begin contributing to the project
+-   Engaging in Gitter conversations, asking questions on how to begin contributing to the project
 -   Opening up github issues to express interest in code to implement
 -   Opening up PRs referencing any open issue in the repo.
 PRs should include:
     -   Detailed context of what would be required for merge